 Violation of any federal, state and local law shall subject the User to immediate cancellation of this Agreement.

-26. RELEASE OF THEATER USEOF MATERIALS:
+26. RELEASE OF THEATER USE OF MATERIALS:

 For good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, User hereby grants to theater and the City of Miami, and its licensees, designees and assigns, a non-exclusive license to use, for any reason and via any medium, any and all materials described herein, as collected by Theater or the City of Miami before, during, or after the Event (collectively, the "Materials") in accordance with the terms of this Agreement.
 The license granted hereunder includes the perpetual, worldwide right to photograph, edit, telecast, rerun, reproduce, use, syndicate, license, print, distribute, and otherwise exploit the Materials, or any portion thereof, as incorporated in any version of Event or rehearsal thereof, in whole or in part, in any manner and in any media, whether now known or hereafter devised, and for the promotion of the Event.